Alinco’s core business is the development, manufacture, sale, and rental of scaffolding equipment

 Recurring profit: JPY731mn (-29.0% YoY)

 In the fitness equipment business, the impact of COVID-19 led to record-high earnings in FY03/21, but for FY03/22 the company expects business to level off.
-The company believes that sales of fitness equipment returned to normalized levels in Q1 FY03/22, following the one-time boost from stay-at-home demand in Q1 FY03/21.
+The company believes that sales of fitness equipment returned to normalized levels in Q1 FY03/22, following the falloff of one-time boost from stay-at-home demand in Q1 FY03/21.
+However, in 1H as well, sales were below the pre-pandemic level.

-However, profit margins have deteriorated compared to normal levels.
+Profit margins have also deteriorated compared to normal levels.
 Factors pressuring profits include the weakening of the yen, rising logistics costs such as for shipping containers, and higher costs at factories in China.
 The majority of the company’s fitness equipment are imported from manufacturing subsidiaries and subcontractors in China, which makes the company’s profits sensitive to external factors.

 Most of the company’s home fitness equipment is sold at DIY stores in Japan or through e-commerce sites.
 According to the company, it is virtually impossible to flexibly change retail prices (i.e., raise the retail price of the same product immediately) to reflect rising costs.

-Price revisions for fitness equipment are often implemented by introducing new products, according to the company.
+Price revisions for fitness equipment are often implemented by introducing new products.
 However, in FY03/22, new product development and launch schedules have been delayed compared to previous years as the company has been restricting overseas business trips in the wake of the COVID-19 pandemic.

 The company plans to mitigate the impact of rising costs by introducing new products in 2H and beyond.